 Portal Outdoor Lightweight Aluminum

 The table might lack any wow-factor, but it's easy on the bank account and good enough to get the job done.
 The Portal Outdoor Lightweight Aluminum Table is your best option if you're looking to save a penny or if you simply need a basic table for light-duty work.
-The Portal is lightweight, strong, and sturdy enough for basic use in most outdoor environments.
-Because it doesn't rely on a bungee system to hold its folding tabletop design in place, we feel that this model has a leg up in durability over similar models that use bungee cords which will lose their elasticity over time.
+The Portal is lightweight and sturdy enough for basic use in most outdoor environments.
+Because it doesn't rely on a bungee system to hold its folding tabletop design in place, we feel that this model has a leg up in this aspect of durability over similar models that use bungee cords which can be expected to lose their elasticity over time.

 The Portal certainly isn't big-boned and most of its key moving parts are made from thin plastic, leaving a large question mark on this table's long-term durability.
 It's also a little short, and the X-shaped metal braces force most adults to sit sideways instead of placing their knees under the table.
 These drawbacks aside, we still think that this model proves its value by sufficing for lots of camping and backyard needs without costing too much.

 Helinox Table One

 Yes, it's a bit pricey.
 But, if you're needing a high quality, lightweight pack table, the Helinox Table One is worth it.
 This table is super light, compact, and strong.
 Also suitable as an end table, the Helinox can often be found accompanying a camp chair for an outdoor meal or holding drinks during sunset watching at the beach.
 For short, weekend forays into the backcountry, river trips, and lunch hikes to a scenic spot, this table is easy to stow or lash to the outside of your pack to bring some convenience to your experience.